relessawy/bpa-workshop-guide/3_process-modelling.md

 ### 3.1 Explore OrderAsset process

+![BreadcrumbNav]({% image_path m1p7i3_BreadcrumbNav.png %})

 - Use the **breadcrumb navigator** at the top-left of the screen to navigate back to our **procurement-process** project view

-![BreadcrumbNav]({% image_path m1p7i3_BreadcrumbNav.png %})
+![AddProcessMenu]({% image_path FindProcessMenu.png %})

 - In the drop-down menu in the upper-left corner, select Process

-![AddProcessMenu]({% image_path FindProcessMenu.png %})

 - Click on the **OrderAsset** business process to load the process in your **Process Designer**

+---

+![OrderAssetProcess]({% image_path OrderAssetProcess.png %})

 - This is how your process will look like when you finish this exercise, at this point it will be still missing some nodes and configurations

-![OrderAssetProcess]({% image_path OrderAssetProcess.png %})
+- In **section 3.2** we will start editing the **OrderAsset** process to configure the missing parts.

+---

-### 1.6.2 Define Process Variables
+### 3.2 Define Process Variables

-- Our process will manipulate two variables throughout it’s execution
+- Our process will use two variables throughout it’s execution
-  - The **OrderInfo** data object that we created in part 1.5.1 of this module.
+  - The **OrderInfo** data object that we created in **Exercise 2: Data Modeling**.
   - A variable called **approved**, that will hold the result of evaluating the supplier's offer.
-The result can either be true or false, this type of variable is called a boolean variable
+The result can either be true or false, this type of variable is called a boolean variable.
 - Open the properties editor for our process
   - Firstly click your mouse anywhere on the blank canvas of the editing screen (outside of the swimlanes).
 This will ensure you are editing the properties of the entire process rather than the variables of one element.
   - hover on top right pencil icon in designer